dotnetroadmap/docs/README.md

 ## Local Development

+Install pnpm on your machine using `choco install pnpm` in a terminal with Administrator access.

-First, run `pnpm i` to install the dependencies.
+Run `pnpm i` at the root of folder to install the dependencies.

 Then, run `pnpm dev` to start the development server and visit localhost:3000.